Svakinn/typeahead.js/README.md

 * `typeahead:reloaded` **>>New<<** – Triggered when dataset has been reloaded using the typeahead method `reload`.

 * `typeahead:busyUpdate` **>>New<<** – Triggered when the typeahead starts or stops lookup work -> is busy processing or looking up data.
 This applies also to `prefetch` data.
 This event can be used to manage loaders or busy indicators for the control.
-Your worker functon should have the following signature:  `function myFunction(element,isBusy)`  where isBusy is the boolean busy indication value.
+Your worker function should have the following signature:  `function myFunction(element,isBusy)`  where isBusy is the boolean busy indication value.

 All custom events are triggered on the element initialized as a typeahead.